-B.1 Firewall Settings
+A.1 Firewall Settings

 Firewalls are hardware devices or software that prevent unwanted network connections from occurring.
-Firewall software is present in Windows XP and above and it may prevent your computer for communicating with the SMD34E2.
+Firewall software is present in Windows XP and above and it may prevent your computer from communicating with the SMD34E2.
 Configuring your firewall to allow communication with the SMD34E2 is beyond the scope of this manual.

 AMCI strongly suggests temporarily disabling any firewall software while using the Net Configurator utility.
-This is typically done from the Control Panel.
 You should enable the firewall once you have finished using the utility.

-B.2 Disable All Unused Network Interfaces
+A.2 Disable All Unused Network Interfaces